KazWolfe/XIVDeck/README.md

 To install the Stream Deck plugin, simply open the `XIVDeck.streamDeckPlugin` file.
 The Elgato Stream Deck software will take care of all installation steps.

 To install the FFXIV plugin, simply add it through the Dalamud Plugin Installer.
-Note that testing versions are also available (and may at times be the only live version), but this requires you to [enable Dalamud Testing plugins][dalamudfaq-test] first.
+To opt in to testing versions (when available), right-click XIVDeck's entry in the Plugin Installer and select `Receive plugin testing versions`.

+### Getting Help

+Technical support for release and testing versions of XIVDeck is available in the [Goat Place Discord][goatplace]'s [XIVDeck help thread][support-thread].

+Please report bugs and submit feature requests through GitHub Issues when possible.
+I also will accept bugs and feature requests on Discord, but may ask you to open an Issue anyways.

+I cannot offer support for self-built versions of XIVDeck, nor versions installed from unofficial repositories.
+Please ensure that you are using the official release(s) of all relevant tools.

 ### Building the Plugin